dimfeld/website/posts/svelte_transitions_on_multiple_elements.md

 :::

-The beauty of Svelte transitions here is that nothing in any of this code care about the direction the transition is running.
-We just write everything assuming that the transition is running forward and that the user clicked an overview to zoom into its detail.
+The beauty of Svelte transitions here is that nothing in any of this code cares about the direction the transition is running.
+We can write everything assuming that the transition is running forward and that the user clicked an overview to zoom in.
 When the user zooms out or goes up a level, Svelte reverses the transition for us and it all just works, even in a complex example like this.

 And that's it.
 A bit complicated, but not too bad to understand I hope.
 Please reach out and let me know if anything remains unclear!